scharlottej13/dask-blog/_posts/2021-11-05-mosaic-fusion.md

 In optical microscopy, a single field of view captured with a 20x objective typically has a diagonal on the order of a few 100 μm (exact dimensions depend on other parts of the optical system, including the size of the camera chip).
-A typical sample slide has a size of 25mm * 75mm.
+A typical sample slide has a size of 25mm by 75mm.
 Therefore, when imaging a whole slide, one has to acquire hundreds of images, typically with some overlap between individual tiles.
 With increasing magnification, the required number of images increases accordingly.